 We derive a majority of our revenue from international sales, principally from customers based in Japan.
-Revenue generated from customers in Japan accounted for 82% of total revenue in the year ended December 31, 1998, 90% of total revenue in the year ended December 31, 2000 and 74% of total revenue in the six months ended June 30, 2001.
+Revenue generated from customers in Japan accounted for 82% of total revenue in the year ended December 31, 1998, 90% of total revenue in the year ended December 31, 1999, 66% of total revenue in the year ended December 31, 2000 and 76% of total revenue in the nine months ended September 30, 2001.
 We expect that a significant portion of our total future revenue will continue to be derived from companies based in Japan.
 We are subject to risks inherent in doing business in international markets.
 These risks include:

-- some of our key engineers and other personnel who are foreign nationals may have difficulty gaining access to the United States and other countries in which our customers or our offices may be located; - greater difficulty in collecting account receivables resulting in longer collection periods; - language and other cultural differences may inhibit our sales and marketing efforts and create internal communication problems among our U.S. and foreign research and development teams; - compliance with, and unexpected changes in, a wide variety of foreign laws and regulatory environments with which we are not familiar; - currency risk due to the fact that expenses for our international offices are denominated in the local currency, while virtually all of our revenue is denominated in U.S. dollars; and - · economic or political instability.
+- some of our key engineers and other personnel who are foreign nationals may have difficulty gaining access to the United States and other countries in which our customers or our offices may be located; - greater difficulty in collecting account receivables resulting in longer collection periods; - language and other cultural differences may inhibit our sales and marketing efforts and create internal communication problems among our U.S. and foreign research and development teams; - compliance with, and unexpected changes in, a wide variety of foreign laws and regulatory environments with which we are not familiar; - currency risk due to the fact that expenses for our international offices are denominated in the local currency, while virtually all of our revenue is denominated in U.S. dollars; and - economic or political instability.